X-Ray Fluorescence (XRF)

 Particle-Induced Gamma Ray Emission (PIGE) spectroscopy is a nondestructive technique developed to quantify total fluorine on papers and textiles.
 Total fluorine on textile fabrics is in most cases an indicator of per- and polyfluorinated alkyl substances (PFAS) used to impart stain resistance.
 The method is highly sensitive to fluorine atoms, and indicates the total fluorine present above approximately 25 ppm.
 This makes it a particularly appropriate analysis method for the surface concentrations of fluorine as a surrogate for PFAS.
 PFAS on consumer products are often intentionally applied as surface treatments because they impart water- and stain-resistant qualities.

-Details of the PIGE method can be found in the following references.
+Details of the PIGE method can be found in the following reference.

 Schaider, L.A. et al. Fluorinated Compounds in U.S. Fast Food Packaging.
 Environ Sci Technol Lett.
 4(3): 105–111 (2017).